-Data is Box is usually shared by using the Invite Collaborators feature.
+Data in Box is usually shared by using the Invite Collaborators feature.
 However, you may occasionally have a need to give someone else ownership of a folder.
-The person receiving ownership must be a collaborator on the folder before you can make him/her the owner.
+The person receiving ownership must be a Collaborator on the folder before you can make them the owner.
 Only the current folder owner can change ownership of the folder.
 After making the change, you will remain a collaborator on the folder and should have the role of Editor.

-- Click on the folder you want to give away ownership of
+- Click on the folder you whose ownership you want to give away.

 - Click on the Folder Collaborators tab.

 - Click on the current role of the user you want to give ownership to, change it to "Owner".

 How do I turn off automatic acceptance of invitations to collaborate?

 By default, a Box account is set to automatically accept any invitation to collaborate.
 This includes invitations to become owner of a folder.
 A folder counts against the quota of the owner, so automatically accepting this invitation could allow someone to fill your quota by inviting you to be owner of a large folder.